Fundraising and trusts

 Temple Charities (Temple Ecclesiastical, St Thomas Ecclesiastical, Bristol Archdeaconry Trust)

 A number of ecclesiastical charities have for many years awarded grants in support of the work of the Church of England in the historic archdeaconry of Bristol area (see website for map).
 Parishes and, in some cases, other bodies are encouraged to apply.
-These three charities have now merged and have a joint application form.
+These three charities have now merged into Temple Charities and have a joint application form.

 Wiltshire Historic Churches Trust